blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 E.g. if an order is for 1 BTC, the order will be priced so that there is at least 1 BTC's worth of orders between its price and the mid-price.

+### `BiasQuoteElement`

+> Specified using: `--chain biasquote`

+> Accepts parameter: `--biasquote-factor`

+This shifts the price of orders by a specified factor.

+Prices are multiplied by the factor parameter, so a factor of less than 1 will reduce `Order` prices (tending to SELL more) and a number greater than 1 will increase `Order` prices (tending to BUY more).
+For example, use a factor of 1.001 to increase prices by 10 bips.

+The default factor is 1, meaning no changes will be made to orders.

 ### `BiasQuoteOnPositionElement`